 The Post-Covid World

-In industries from healthcare to education to finance to manufacturing, the pandemic has forced companies to use technology to reimagine nearly every facet of their operations.
-We analyze the industries poised to thrive in a post-Covid world.
+In industries from healthcare to education to finance to manufacturing, quarantine and extended work-from-home forced companies to use technology to reimagine nearly every facet of their operations.
+As the world reopens in fits and starts, we analyze the industries poised to thrive in a post-Covid world.

-As the Covid-19 pandemic charted its unprecedented path around the world, it carried with it the question: What will Covid-19’s legacy be?
+As the Covid-19 pandemic has charted its unprecedented path around the world, it’s carried with it the question: What will Covid-19’s legacy be?

-From healthcare to education to entertainment to manufacturing, technology innovators have stepped in to help answer that question.
+From healthcare to education to entertainment to manufacturing, technology innovators are stepping forward to help answer that question.

 As NYU Stern School of Business professor and digital transformation researcher Arun Sundararajan notes: